CartoDB/mobile-sdk/doc/getting_started.md

 protected async override void OnLaunched(LaunchActivatedEventArgs e) {
   if (mapView == null)
   {
-        // Register CARTO app license
+        // 1.
+Register CARTO app license
         var licenseOk = Carto.Ui.MapView.RegisterLicense("YOUR_LICENSE_KEY");

-        // Create map view and initialize
-        mapView = new Carto.Ui.MapView();
+        // 2.
+Create map view and initialize mapView = new Carto.Ui.MapView();

-        // Online vector base layer
+        // 3.
+Online vector base layer
         var baseLayer = new CartoOnlineVectorTileLayer("osmbright-v3.zip");

-        // Set online base layer.
+        // 4.
+Set online base layer.
         // Note: assuming here that Map is an outlet added to the controller. mapView.Layers.Add(baseLayer);

   }

   // Place the page in the current window and ensure that it is active.
   Windows.UI.Xaml.Window.Current.Content = mapView;
   Windows.UI.Xaml.Window.Current.Activate();
 }

 private Carto.Ui.MapView mapView;

 ...

 </pre>

-### Add a marker
+### Add a Marker (WP)

-To create a map Marker to given coordinates add following after creating mapView.
+To create a map marker at a defined coordinate on a Windows Phone mobile app, add following code (after creating a [mapView](/docs/carto-engine/mobile-sdk/basic-map-components/#basic-map-component)).

-Note: You must have *Icon.png* in your Assets folder to set bitmap
+**Note:** You must have *Icon.png* that is a bitmap, located in the Assets folder of your project

 <pre class="brush: csharp">
-// Create overlay layer for markers var proj = new EPSG3857();
+// 1.
+Create overlay layer for markers var proj = new EPSG3857();
 var dataSource = new LocalVectorDataSource(proj);
 var overlayLayer = new VectorLayer(dataSource);
 mapView.Layers.Add(overlayLayer);

-// create Marker style
+// 2.
+Create Marker style
 var markersStyleBuilder = new MarkerStyleBuilder();
 markersStyleBuilder.Size = 20;
 UnsignedCharVector iconBytes = AssetUtils.LoadBytes("Icon.png");
 var bitmap = new Bitmap(iconBytes, true);
 markersStyleBuilder.Bitmap = bitmap;

-// Marker for London
+// Example Marker for London
 var marker = new Marker(proj.FromWgs84(new MapPos(-0.8164, 51.2383)), markersStyleBuilder.BuildStyle());
 dataSource.Add(marker);

 </pre>

-### Other map actions

-See [mobile-dotnet-samples](https://github.com/CartoDB/mobile-dotnet-samples/) sample project (solution: *hellomap-winphone.sln*) how to:
+**Tip:** See [mobile-dotnet-samples](https://github.com/CartoDB/mobile-dotnet-samples/) sample project (solution: *hellomap-winphone.sln*) for other WP map actions, such as:

-* **Control map view** - set zoom, center, tilt etc
+- **Control map view** - set zoom, center, tilt etc
-* **Listen events** (MapListener.cs) of clicks to map and map objects
+- **Listen events** (MapListener.cs) of clicks to map and map objects
-* **Add other objects**: Lines, Polygons, Points, Balloons (callouts).
+- **Add other objects**: Lines, Polygons, Points, Balloons (callouts).
 You can even add 3D objects and use customized Balloons.
-* **Download offline map packages** for country or smaller region
+- **Download offline map packages** for country or smaller region
-* See [Guides](/guides) pages with dotnet samples tab for other actions
+- See [Guides](/guides) pages with dotnet samples tab for other actions